<< If you enjoy this article, please consider sharing!! It really helps the site get noticed and is much appreciated 🙂

 Professional grade headphones just won’t cut it because the higher output impedance from the source results in a drop in voltage to the headphone itself.
 This manifests in lower impedance models especially, to the extent that a source with 50 Ohms of Output Impedance can’t even power a 32 Ohm headphone!
 That’s not ideal.

-A higher output impedance also means the power to the headphone will change and behave erratically which mirrors my experience with the HD600 out of a standard receiver.
+A higher output impedance might the power to the headphone will change and behave erratically which mirrors my experience with the HD600 out of a standard receiver.
+However, this isn’t always the case.
+The HD600’s do sound fantastic out of my old Panasonic SA AK403.
+I’m pretty sure the output impedance on that model is fairly high, but I’m not entirely sure.

 NwAvGuy (Northwest Audio Visual Guy) who is responsible for the creation of the fantastic JDS Labs 02 Amplifier wrote a great article on this.